mohsinakh/text-editor/README.md

   - Works for **insertions, deletions, new lines, and cursor moves**

-## 🚀 Current Progress — Day 4: Persistent Rope Tree Implementation
+## Day 4: Persistent Rope Tree Implementation

 Today marks a **major data-structure milestone** — the editor now uses a **Persistent Rope Tree** for storing and editing text efficiently and immutably.